sibineejokela/Store_Data_May2020/Project_Summary.md

 ![Data Dictionary](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Data_Dictionary.png)

-* The data dictionary shows that although the data analyzed covers January 2018 - April 2020, not all months are important for analysis.
+* The data analyzed covers January 2018 - April 2020, however, not all months are important for analysis.
 Most analyses use data from June 2018 - February 2020, while sales analyses use data from June 2018 - April 2020.
 February 2018 - May 2018 are excluded as no sales were recorded those months.

 * The main sections of the store are found under "Tag" (time management, motivation, focus, and organization).
 Other sections will be listed in the legend of the respective analysis.